 Issues

 Kaipara benefits from the economic development of the Northland region.
-Tourists that come to Northland move between districts, and when one district thrives there is a flow-on to other districts.
+Tourists that come to Northland don't stop at district boundaries.
+They move between districts, and when one district thrives there is a flow-on benefit to other districts.